SapienzaNLP/reducing-wsd-bias-in-nmt/README.md

 Which will run the evaluation for the model under `experiments/en-de/wmt/baseline`.
 If there are no translated files under that directory, and there is a `best.ckpt`, the script will use that model to compute the translation before running the evaluation script.
 Be aware that it will also run `scripts/produce_alignments.py`, which requires `fast-align` to be installed in your system (you will have to replace the path to fast-align's build in the script itself).

+For better understanding the WSD bias data, you can refer to the [original paper](https://aclanthology.org/2020.emnlp-main.616/) and the [associated GitHub repository](https://github.com/demelin/detecting_wsd_biases_for_nmt).

 ## Cite this work
 ```
 @inproceedings{campolungo-etal-2022-reducing,